 At this time, a captain from headquarters fell.
 He was bayoneted before he could get up.
-Upon arriving in the camp, the POWs had to listen to the camp’s commander lecture them.
+Upon arriving at the camp, the POWs had to listen to the camp’s commander lecture them.

 Albert recalled, “About 5,000 of us were lined up on the field beneath a boiling sun.
 We were hungry and thirsty.
 The Jap captain talked to for two hours from a shelter.
 When he was through about two-thirds of the men had collapsed.
 I was one of them.”